Skip to main content

 We strive to place nonnative pets into new homes that provide them the best chance at living a long and happy life.
 If the pets you want to rehome are bonded, every effort will be made to place the animals together.

 When you request to rehome your pet, you may discuss this with the adopter.
-The program cannot guarantee that the person who adopts your pet will be open to contacting you.
+The program cannot guarantee that the person who adopts your pet will be open to contacting you with updates.

-Every effort will be made to place nonnative pets with new homes with adopters in Florida and across the US.
-If a pet is not adopted, we will work with owners to determine additional options.
+Every effort will be made to place nonnative pets in new homes with adopters in Florida and across the United States.
+If a pet is not adopted, we will work with pet owners to determine additional options.

-PLEASE NOTE: Finding homes for red-eared sliders can take longer than a year.
-These turtles are the most common pet rehomed in this program, with very limited options for placement.
-Owners are encouraged to seek alternative Red-eared slider placement on their own.
+PLEASE NOTE: Finding homes for red-eared sliders can take longer than most rehoming cases.
+These turtles are the most common pet requested to be rehomed in the program, with limited options for placement.

 Adopting Nonnative Pets

-Complete the adoption application.
-All information must be completed and submitted before the application will be processed.
+Complete the online adopter application.
+All information must be completed and submitted before the application is processed.

 Applicants may apply to adopt from multiple pet categories.
-Additional pet categories may be added to your adopter profile at any time.
+Additional pet categories may be added to your adopter profile at any time if you are accepted as an adopter in the program.

-Adopters receive emails from the program whenever their preferred pet species are available for rehoming.
-It is important to keep your animal category preferences and contact information up to date to receive these emails.
+Adopters receive email notifications from the program whenever their preferred pet species are available for rehoming.
+It is important to keep your pet adoption preferences and contact information up to date to receive these email notifications.

 It is free to become an adopter!
 There are no application fees and there is no fee to adopt a pet through the program.
 However, the cost of supporting a pet for the remainder of its life should be considered before applying.